dms-vep/Nipah_Malaysia_RBP_DMS/docs/antibody_escape.md

 # Antibody Escape

-We determined the effects of mutations on neutralization by different anti-RBP antibodies.
+We determined the effects of RBP mutations on neutralization by different RBP-directed antibodies.
 Antibody selections were performed by incubating pseudovirus libraries with different concentrations of antibody, followed by infection of CHO-bEFNB3 cells to recover barcodes.
-Neutralization curves were fit on the DMS data with [polyclonal](https://github.com/jbloomlab/polyclonal){target="_self"}.
+Neutralization curves were fit on the DMS data with [`polyclonal`](https://github.com/jbloomlab/polyclonal){target="_self"}.

 ## Individual Antibody Selections
 ::: details Individual antibody selection model fitting notebooks